github/codeql-coding-standards/c/cert/src/rules/EXP43-C/RestrictPointerReferencesOverlappingObject.md

-# EXP43-C: Do not assign the value of a restrict-qualified pointer to another restrict-qualified pointer.
+# EXP43-C: Do not assign the value of a restrict-qualified pointer to another restrict-qualified pointer

 This query implements the CERT-C rule EXP43-C: